Multi-stage optimal dynamic treatment regimes for survival outcomes with dependent censoring: Simulations

 We perform simulations to study the performance of the proposed method and compare those results to that of existing methods.
 The overall scheme of the simulations follows the pattern in \citet{goldberg2012}, where they mimicked a cancer clinical trial using the tumor size and wellness dynamics.
 We adapt their data generating mechanism so that dependence among censoring, tumor size, and wellness is incorporated in the mechanism, and deterministic processes are relaxed into more realistic ones.

-In the hypothetical trial, patients can go through up to $Q=3$ treatment rounds during the trial with length of the trial, $\tau = 10$.
-Each patient has tumor size $\phi(t)$ and wellness $\omega(t)$ at time $t\in[0,10]$ that affects the timing of failure or treatment.
-We use $[t\qq, t\q1]$ to denote the $q$th stage.
+In the hypothetical trial, patients can go through up to $K=3$ treatment rounds during the trial with length of the trial, $\tau = 10$.
+Each patient has tumor size $\rho(t)$ and wellness $\omega(t)$ at time $t\in[0,10]$ that affect the timing of failure or treatment.
 For each stage, patients are given either a more aggressive ($A=1$) or a less aggressive ($A=0$) treatment.

-At the beginning of the trial, patients have uniformly distributed tumor sizes and wellness: $\rho(0) \sim U(0.5, 1), \omega(0) \sim U(0.5, 1)$.
-At each treatment stage, the more aggressive treatment immediately reduces the tumor size more than the less aggressive one.
-However, the more aggressive treatment worsens patient wellness more than the less aggressive one:

-After each treatment ($t\qq < t \le t\q1$), the tumor size and wellness follow the Ornstein-Uhlenbeck processes with negative dependence between the two:

-where $\chi = \rho, \omega$ and the second term obeys a drifted Wiener process such that The positive means in the normal distribution imply that on average both tumor size and wellness grow.
-When tumor size is greater than 1, the patient receives the next treatment.
-In other words, $t\q1 = \min_t \arg\max_{t > t\qq} 1(\omega(t) > 1)$, for $q=1,2,..,Q-1$.
-The patient failure time is governed by the hazard process: